thomasma/openaiagentsdk/README.md

 1. **Resume Loading**: On startup, the app loads your resume PDF and summarizes it using an AI agent
 2. **Chat Interface**: Users interact via a web-based chat interface
+3. **Input Guardrails**: All user inputs are automatically validated through three guardrails:
+   - **Content Moderation**: Uses OpenAI Moderation API to block inappropriate content (hate speech, harassment, violence, etc.)
+   - **Length Validation**: Ensures messages don't exceed 10,000 characters
+   - **Format Validation**: Checks for valid UTF-8 encoding and non-empty inputs
-3. **Agent Response**: The agent responds based on your resume content
+4. **Agent Response**: The agent responds based on your resume content
-4. **Push Notifications**: When users ask unknown questions or request contact, you receive Pushover notifications
+5. **Push Notifications**: When users ask unknown questions or request contact, you receive Pushover notifications
-5. **RSS Tools**: The agent can fetch and discuss your latest blog posts or podcast episodes
+6. **RSS Tools**: The agent can fetch and discuss your latest blog posts or podcast episodes

 ## Configuration Options